Balanced budget: Modern Monetary Theory

+Because such a country can issue its own currency, it can never run out of that currency and does not need to increase revenues in order to increase expenditure.
+Thus, the only constraint on expenditures is the inflation which it may generate if the economy is making full use of its capital and labour..
+MMT advocates therefore argue for that budget deficits should be used to achieve full employment through a government employment program called a 'jobs guarantee'.
+This is based on the view that a government deficit creates a 'private sector surplus' by increasing incomes and creating savings.

 Political views

 United States

 In the United States, the fiscal conservatism movement believes that balanced budgets are an important goal.
 Every state other than Vermont has a balanced budget amendment, providing some form of ban on deficits, while the Oregon kicker bans surpluses of greater than 2% of revenue.
-The Colorado Taxpayer Bill of Rights (the TABOR amendment) also bans surpluses, and requires the state to refund taxpayers in event of a budget surplus.
+The Colorado Taxpayer Bill of Rights (the TABOR amendment) also bans surpluses and requires the state to refund taxpayers in event of a budget surplus.

-The last time that the budget was balanced or had a surplus was the 2001 United States federal budget.
+The last time that the budget was balanced or had a surplus was the 2001 United States federal budget, under 42nd President Bill Clinton.

+Numerous sources have stated that as of 2023, a balanced budget is no longer possible without massive reductions in spending by the United States federal government according to the Congressional Budget Office and several independent sources.
+Extreme spending reductions on numerous entitlements would also not likely be popular, even if such cuts would be sufficient to bring a balanced budget to the United States, "Federal debt will rise from 98 percent of GDP in 2023 to 181 percent in 2053."

 Sweden

 Following the over-borrowing in both the public and private sector that led to the Swedish banking crisis of the early 1990s and under influence from a series of reports on the future demographic challenges, a wide political consensus developed on fiscal prudence.
 In the year 2000 this was enshrined in a law that stated a goal of a surplus of 2% over the business cycle, to be used to pay off the public debt and to secure the long-term future for the cherished welfare state.
 Today the goal is 1% over the business cycle, as the retirement pension is no longer considered a government expenditure.